Su-HackZ/nexus-jenkins/README.md

-# intigration of Nexus and Jenkins
+# Intigration of Nexus and Jenkins